 Challenges.
-At this stage, as with other similar initiatives on sustainable finance, the indicators presented here rely only on the most loose level of assurance, debt securities are considered sustainable if they are at least labelled as such by the respective issuer (i.e. self-labelled).
-This means that, in practice, they cover all sustainable instruments classified as such in the CSDB, independent of the actual level of assurance.
+The indicators presented here are deemed to be quite robust in terms of data quality and coverage, and are therefore designated as experimental statistics.
+However, as with other similar initiatives on sustainable finance, a key limitation is that the classifications currently rely only on the most loose level of assurance (i.e. "self-labelling").
 Once sufficient information is available, data breakdowns regarding the level of assurance (with a second-party opinion and/or certified) will be made available.